top of page

 • Less likely to have access to quality healthcare when they do get sick.

-MWG will address health through fitness activities like sports, hiking, walkathons, yoga bookings, community youth sporting events, dance classes and bootcamps.
+• MWG promotes health through activities like sports, hiking, walkathons, yoga, youth sporting events, dance classes, and bootcamps.

 Single and or Pregnant Black and Hispanic Mothers Support